-- 4.8 The CIPFA guidance suggests that the following criteria should be applied when judging what may constitute a significant control issue: - The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation. - The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer.

-- 4.9 Following the announcement of the 2016/17 2019/20 Local Government Finance Settlement the Authority faced a significant reduction in the level of government grant support over this period.
+- 4.8 The CIPFA guidance suggests that the following criteria should be applied when judging what may constitute a significant control issue: - The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation. - The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer. - 4.9 Following the announcement of the 2016/17 2019/20 Local Government Finance Settlement the Authority faced a significant reduction in the level of government grant support over this period.
 The reduction in Government support over this period has meant the Authority faced at least an £11m financial challenge, assuming all budget assumptions remain valid.
-The Authority approved a financial plan to meet this challenge at the 2016/17, Budget Authority meeting, and updated and ratified the plan at the 2017/18 & 2018/19 Budget Authority meetings. - 4.10 In light of increased operational and protection risks (following a number of national and international incidents), and expected findings from Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), the Authority approved a £1m investment back into frontline service in the 2019/20 five year medium term financial plan.
-The Chief Fire Officer and Director of Finance have been challenged with delivering the required saving to fund the £1m from expected savings on servicing historic capital debt and the annual deficit payment relating to historic accrued benefits in the Local Government Pension Scheme. - 4.11 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year which the Authority will continue to monitor and action as appropriate: - The Authority's proposals to deliver the approved £1m savings required in the current financial plan to fund the £1m re-investment in frontline services.
-The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The assumptions made in the medium term financial plan, particularly around inflation, pay awards, firefighter pension contributions and future government grants (whilst based on the best information available) are subject to potential change in such volatile times. - The recruitment of sufficient firefighters to maintain the required response staffing levels in light of the fact the Authority may lose approximately half of its current firefighters through natural retirements over the next five years of so.
-The Authority has established a recruitment reserve so it can fund the required recruitment in advance of the expected retirements over the period.
+The Authority approved a financial plan to meet this challenge at the 2016/17, Budget Authority meeting, and updated and ratified the plan at the 2017/18, 2018/19 & 2019/20 Budget Authority meetings. - 4.10 In light of increased operational and protection risks (following a number of national and international incidents), and findings from Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), the Authority approved a £1m investment back into frontline service in the 2019/20 five year medium term financial plan.
+As the £1m investment was made permanent as part of the 2020/21 budget plan. - 4.11 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year which the Authority will continue to monitor and action as appropriate: - The assumptions made in the medium term financial plan, particularly around inflation, pay awards, and future government grants (whilst based on the best information available) are subject to potential change in such volatile times. - The recruitment of sufficient firefighters to maintain the required response staffing levels in light of the fact the Authority may lose approximately half of its current firefighters through natural retirements over the next five years of so.
+The Authority has established a recruitment reserve so it can fund the required recruitment in advance of the expected retirements over the period. - The impact of any permanent remedy to the McCloud pension case and the impact this may have on earlier than planned retirements for firefighters being reinstated in the 1992 FPS with a potential retirement age of 50 compared to 60 in the 2015 FPS.